Post-Swarm Timeline

 Don't expect eggs before

-If no eggs by
+If no eggs by this date

-consider investigating
+Consider investigating

 Save & Export